Frequently Asked Questions

 When you apply to register, your file is assessed to determine if the exam is needed.
 (An example would be someone who has not been registered to practice in a recognized jurisdiction for the past three years).

-• submit annual renewal and professional declarations
+• Complete annual registration renewal

-• pay annual fees
+• Pay annual fees

-Individual authorization for restricted psychosocial interventions, clinical registration and mobility to other provinces can be limited to those on the general registry.
-Employers may have limitations on RSWs on the provisional registry that may impact recruitment, duties, or wages.
-Additionally, an employer might recruit only RSWs on the general registry.
+Individual authorization for restricted psychosocial interventions, clinical registration and mobility to other provinces is limited to those on the general registry.

 Supervised practice hours are completed after registration, while you are registered on the provisional registry.
 They are not completed before registration.